init1-dev/hotel-miranda-web/README.md

 # TODO

 -coreFeatures: finished but high grey number misplaced, need to fix
--about: pending to redo
 -rooms: js code to make it work properly, disable first dummy slide, disable button and start in slides index 1
--rooms: arrows position
--video: boton